golioth/docs/docs/getting-started/3-device-examples/2-compile-example-code/2-zephyr-ncs/01-set-up-ncs.md

 <InstallZephyrSDKtoolchain/>

-### Installing the Segger J-Link and nRF Command Line Tools
+## Install the Segger J-Link and nRF Command Line Tools

 Zephyr uses `nrfjprog` to flash Nordic targets using a hardware programmer like the Segger J-Link, or the debugger that is built into the development kit (DK)